-10 Tips to Live a Longer, Healthier Life
+10 Ways to Live a Longer Life

 But how can you help ensure a longer, healthier life?
-Find out how to live longer here!
+Find out how to live longer and feel better here!

-How to Live Longer and Healthier
+10 Tips to Live Longer and Healthier

 Constantly fueling the body with innutritious foods runs the risk of chronic health conditions and a lower life expectancy.
 And unfortunately, the Americanized diet is over consumed with refined oils, red meats, and added sugars, which may shorten telomere length.

 Telomeres are the protective endings of chromosomes that defend against cellular damage.
 Such damage can harm the human body and increase the risk of chronic diseases and cut off years of life.

 Fortunately, though, even making simple changes can increase longevity and quality of life.

 While there is not a single food to eat to live longer, overall tips may lengthen life span and lead to a healthy life.
 Nutrition experts recommend the following for healthier eating and longer living:

 1. Focus on nutrient-dense foods.
 Putting the focus on nutrient-dense foods naturally displaces room for innutritious foods in the diet.
 Include more whole grains, fruits, veggies, lean and plant-based proteins, and healthy fat sources.

 2. Reduce overly processed foods.
 Overly processed foods tend to be laden in added sugar, salt, and refined oil.
 They also often lack any nutritional value and a source of empty calories.